 - you run a home-based service

-- Register with your local Council.
-If you run more than one centre – and they are in different council areas – you can choose to register with MPI.
+- If you run more than one centre and they are in different council areas, you can choose to register with MPI.

-- Get checked.
-Your verifier will visit to make sure you're set up to make safe and suitable food.
+- Your verifier will visit to make sure that you are set up to make safe and suitable food.

 - New centres must be verified within a month of opening.